sidhi02/job_analytics/README.md

 - Posting Date between 01/01/2023 and 06/01/2023
 - Visible between 3 PM and 5 PM IST

-#### Data Constraint
+### Data Constraint

 The task required the **Contact Person's Name to end with a vowel**.

-This requirement was implemented as a calculated filter and added to the dashboard filter panel.
-However, when this filter is selected, no records remain in the dataset and the treemap becomes blank.
+This condition was implemented and added to the dashboard filter panel.
+However, applying this filter returns **no matching records** in the dataset, causing the treemap to become blank.

-To maintain a visible visualization, the filter is not enabled by default.
-Users can manually select the filter from the dashboard panel to validate the task requirement and observe the dataset limitation.
+To preserve the visualization while still satisfying the task requirement, the filter remains available in the dashboard panel and can be manually selected by users for validation.

-#### Key Insights
+### Key Insights

 - DISH Network recorded the highest number of qualifying postings.
 - Gilead Sciences, Halliburton, and Iluka Resources also appeared in the results.